amorriscode/amorriscode/README.md

 # Now

-- New side project coming soon 👀
+- Working on Claude Code at Anthropic
-- Building agents at /dev/agents
+- Keeping track of books on https://ezrasbookshelf.com